People need support when it comes to adopting and sustaining a healthy lifestyle. This is where a health coach can be a major asset.

 - Create the plan

 - Create a long-term plan

-Patients might not know their health status or have a serious diagnosis that they might not be sure of how to explain.�This is where a health coach can really breakdown whatever may be going on.
+Patients might not know their health status or have a serious diagnosis that they might not know how to explain.�This is where a health coach can really break down whatever may be going on.